 Convert URL To Image (ptolemy.actor.lib.image.
-URLToImage)
+URLTolmage)

-Author: Christopher Hylands Version: Unknown The ConvertURLToImage actor reads the URL or path of an image and outputs the image in a form that can be used by other actors (an image token).
+Author: Christopher Hylands Version: Unknown

+The ConvertURLToImage actor reads the URL or path of an image and outputs the image in a form that can be used by other actors (an image token).
 The actor accepts a string representing the URL or file path of an image via the input port.
 Specify local files by using the prefix "file://" instead of "http://".
 To specify a file relative to the current directory, use "../" or "./".
-For example, if the current directory contains a file called "test. jpg", then the input should be set to "file:../test.jpg".
-If the parent directory contains a file called "test.jpg".
-To reference the file test.jpg, located at "/tmp/test.jpg", the input should be set to file://tmp/test.jpg.
+For example, if the current directory contains a file called "test. jpg", then the input should be set to "file:./test.jpg".
+If the parent directory contains a file called "test.jpg", then the input should be set to "file:../test. jpg".
+To reference the file test.jpg, located at "/tmp/test.jpg", the input should be set to file:///tmp/test.jpg.
 The ConvertURLToImage actor is similar in function to the ImageReader, except that the ConvertURLToImage actor receives and converts a URL via an input port, while the ImageReader receives a URL via a parameter.

-output An output port that broadcasts an image token. input An input port that accepts a string representing the URL or file path of an image.
+output An output port that broadcasts an image token.

+input An input port that accepts a string representing the URL or file path of an image.